MALIBU PREPARES FOR 2021 WILDFIRE SEASON WITH NATIONAL PREPAREDNESS MONTH EVENTS THROUGHOUT SEPTEMBER

 PSPS Training for Seniors and at-risk Adults – September 2, 2:00 PM, September 13, 6:30 PM, September 16, 10:00 AM (virtual)

 The City will provide a free virtual training for seniors 55 years and older and at-risk adults about how to prepare for and respond to Public Safety Power Shutoffs (PSPS).
-A free back up battery is available to eligible participants who complete the training and a quiz and provide a copy of their photo ID (limit one per household, while supplies last).
+A free backup battery is available to eligible participants who complete the training and a quiz and provide a copy of their photo ID (limit one per household, while supplies last).
+The training is open to all, but the backup battery is only available to Malibu residents.
 Register online.

-TEST OF EVERBRIDGE DISASTER NOTIFICATION SYSTEM – SEPTEMBER 7, 4:00 PM
+(rescheduled) TEST OF EVERBRIDGE DISASTER NOTIFICATION SYSTEM – SEPTEMBER 9, 4:00 PM

-The City will send a Citywide test message using the Everbridge Disaster Notification system which the City has been using for several years.
+The City will send a Citywide test message using the Everbridge Disaster Notification system which the City has been using for several years on Thursday, September 9, 4:00 PM.
 Residents do not have to register to participate or take any special action prior to the system test.
 Most cell phone and landline numbers in Malibu are automatically entered into the system.
 If you do not receive the test message or would like to update your Everbridge contact information, please contact the Public Safety Office at PublicSafety@MalibuCity.org.

 HOME WILDFIRE HARDENING SEMINAR – SEPTEMBER 9, 10:30 AM, SEPTEMBER 23, 3:30 PM (VIRTUAL)